Here is what to look for before visiting your dentist in Langley, BC.

 The best thing you can do for your child is to carefully observe and watch the way their teeth are developing.

 Contact your Langley, BC dentist if you notice your child has the following:

-If you have concerns, you should consult an expert who is trained to recognize and treat these complex developmental issues.
+If you have concerns, you should consult a doctor who is trained to recognize and treat these complex developmental issues.
 Early intervention is critical!
 It is vital to diagnose and treat growth and development issues as early as possible.
 Once a child’s growth spurt is over in their early teens, the potential to correct the developmental issues become severely limited.

-As your partner in Langley, BC dentistry, we are trained to look for the signs and risks of underdeveloped jaws.
+As your partner in Langley, BC dentistry, we look for the signs and risks of underdeveloped jaws.
 Underdeveloped jaws are typically not properly aligned with each other.
 They can even create an imbalance in the musculoskeletal structure of the head and neck.

 As the body tries to compensate for this imbalance, the result is painful joints and sore, tired muscles.
 This can lead to a future of chronic head and neck aches.